 UA Rich Mountain's crime statistics are distributed to all students, faculty and staff at the beginning of each semester.
 Individuals interested in employment with the college will be sent crime prevention information and statistics with an UA Rich Mountain application packet.
-The crime statistics may also be found on the UA Rich Mountain website at www.uarichmountain.edu.
+The crime statistics may also be found on the UA Rich Mountain Campus Safety webpage.